ZJU-Automated-Reasoning-Group/canary/README.md

 # Canary

-Canary is a program analysis and verification framework.
+Canary is a program analysis, verification, and optimization framework.
 It provides severl toolkits that can be used individully or in combination to perform different tasks.
 The current version of Canary has been tested on x86 Linux and ARM Mac using LLVM-12 and LLVM-14 with Z3-4.11.